smoovD/smoovD/README.md

-# User Manual: Working with David
+# User Manual: Working with Me

 **Role:** Engineering Manager / Data Leader / Snark as a Service Purveyor